FFmpeg/FFV1/ffv1.md

 241,243,242,244,245,246,247,248,249,250,251,252,252,253,254,255,
 ```

-### Huffman coding mode
+### Golomb Rice mode

 This coding mode uses Golomb Rice codes.
-The VLC code is split into 2 parts, the prefix stores the most significant bits, the suffix stores the k least significant bits or stores the whole number in the ESC case.
+The VLC is split into 2 parts, the prefix stores the most significant bits, the suffix stores the k least significant bits or stores the whole number in the ESC case.
 The end of the bitstream of the `Frame` is filled with 0-bits until that the bitstream contains a multiple of 8 bits.

 #### Prefix